jnosal/gotana/docs/tcpserver.rst

 ::

-    Host and Port combination that telnet console will bind to.
+    Host and Port combination that telnet console will bind to, e.g: localhost:7654